rapidsai/gha-tools/CONTRIBUTING.md

 rapids-get-artifact ci/cugraph/branch/branch-23.08/3f66966/cugraph_conda_python_cuda11_310_aarch64.tar.gz
 ```

-Since the current working directory is `cugraph`, the `cugraph` CI scripts can also be run directly to test the changes:
+Since the current working directory is a standard RAPIDS repository, the CI scripts can also be run directly to test the changes:

 ```sh
 ./ci/test_python.sh